brooms/brooms.github.io/_posts/blog/2017-04-12-adventures_in_go.md

 So after being insanely busy developing Java micro-services these last few months and juggling a whole bunch of other projects I've actually found the time to write about something.
 Whilst I was sandwiched between the Java and NodeJS runtimes, I found the time to actually use Golang in anger and I (mostly) have good things to say.

-Go as a programming language is easy to learn, extremely powerful, a pleasure to work with and compiles extremely fast.
+Go (Golang) as a programming language is easy to learn, extremely powerful, a pleasure to work with and compiles extremely fast.
 The only major issue I found was the lack of formal structure and process around dependency management.
 This is something that should improve and mature with time.

 For software engineers familiar with the Java stack, it is not that scary to make the leap from Java to Go.
 Here is a few things I learnt along the way that were integral to becoming productive in the language.